metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 | Data Item                 | ✅           | ❌                         | `data`                                                                    |
 | Programmable Configs      | ✅           | ✅                         | `programmableConfigs`                                                     |
 | Programmable Configs Item | ✅           | ❌                         | `programmableConfigs`                                                     |

+Notice that the Metadata delegates whose name ends with `Item` can only act on themselves, whereas the other ones can also act on the collection items of the delegate asset.
+For instance, say we have a Collection NFT A that includes NFTs B and C. When we approve a **Data** delegate on A, we can update the `data` object of NFTs A, B and C. However, when we approve a **Data Item** delegate on A, we can only update the `data` object of NFT A.

+Additionally, the **Collection** delegate is a little special as it also allows us to verify/unverify the delegated NFT on the items of the collection.
+In the example above, when we approve a **Collection** delegate on A, we can verify/unverify that collection on NFTs B and C.

+Let's go through each of these Metadata delegate in a bit more details and provide code samples for approving, revoking and using them.

 ### Authority Item Delegate